ChristopherWerby/code-modules/README.md

 *	Remove extra end div for container from templates.
 *	Refactor the Cards module.
 	*	The Cards module is just about layout now.
 There is no content inside of it.
-	*	Pull the high-level-modules and online functions out to a new Top-level-modules and Links module respectively.
+	*	Pull the high-level-modules and online functions out to a new high-level-modules and Links module respectively.
 		*	Each module calls the Cards module when it needs to make a card for the home page.